-Griselda Rodríguez is the special assistant at Deans for Impact.
+Griselda Rodríguez is the Operations Manager at Deans for Impact.
 Prior to joining Deans for Impact, she worked in project coordination at one of the largest school districts in Texas.
 She coordinated the district’s largest annual event and increased its attendance to more than 11,000 attendees in addition to other high-profile district-wide events.
 Most recently, she led the district’s LGBTQ+ Affinity Group which focused on supporting 129 campuses with tools for LGBTQ+ awareness and to help create a safe, supportive and inclusive environment for all students.

 As cliche as it sounds, today’s youth are our future – we must ensure that they have not only a quality education but all the support they require to be good citizens with a successful future.
 There is much work to be done in education beyond academics; it’s ensuring that we’re creating a safe and supportive learning environment.
 From diverse professionals to inclusive environments and equitable resource distribution to advocating for high-need support systems.
 While this work may never reach perfection there is ample time to analyze and evaluate current systems with an innovative angle to capitalize on strengths and identify areas of improvement.